syncfusion-content/javascript-docs/js/Gantt/Serial-Number.md

 {% endhighlight %}

-The following screenshot displays the Serial number column in Gantt control.
+The following screenshot displays the serial number column in Gantt control.

 ![](/js/Gantt/Serial-Number_images/Serial_img1.png)

+The serial number column will be resequenced automatically on performing any actions which will change the row indexes of the tasks such as row drag and drop, deleting, adding.